MengcheaMLBB/ThemeSwitcher/README.md

 # ThemeSwitcher

-To get a Git project into your build:
+To use this in your application, Please follow steps below.

 Step 1.
 Add the JitPack repository to your build file